Paper petitions

 This page will show details of any paper petitions which have been received in the last two years.

 A petition was received on 3 August 2022 asking for the path between the Seaview Bridge and the Tram Shelter on Princes Parade to remain open and had a total of 284 signatures.
 As per the petitions scheme, set out in part 4 of the constitution, petitions which receive more than 250 signatures can be presented to a meeting of Full Council.
 This will be presented to Council on 28 September 2022.
-Click here for the Agenda for this meeting
+Agenda for 28 September 2022

 A petition was received on 31 August 2022 relating to the Jocks Pitch playground asking for FHDC to assist in building the proposed destination playground on Jocks Pitch, East Cliff, Harbour Ward.
 Unfortunately, the petition was rejected on the basis that the petitions scheme states that petitions submitted to the council must include the name and address and signature of any person supporting the submission, but the petition provided only the postcode of people supporting it.

 A petition was received on 9 November 2022 asking for the development at Princes Parade to be abandoned and had a total of 311 signatures.
 As per the petitions scheme, set out in part 4 of the constitution, petitions which receive more than 250 signatures can be presented to a meeting of the Full Council.
 This petition will be presented to Council on 30 Nov 2022.
-Click here for the Agenda for this meeting
+Agenda for 30 November 2022

 A petition was received on 7 February 2023 asking for the hoarding along the entire Princes Parade site to be removed and had a total of 325 signatures.
 As per the petitions scheme, set out in part 4 of the constitution, petitions which receive more than 250 signatures can be presented to a meeting of the Full Council.
 This petition will be presented to Council on 22 February 2023.
-Click here for the Agenda for this meeting *
+Agenda for 2 February 2023

 A petition was received on 14 March 2023 asking for the development at Princes Parade to be abandoned and the site re-wilded and had a total of 361 signatures.
 As per the petitions scheme, set out in part 4 of the constitution, petitions which receive more than 250 signatures can be presented to a meeting of the Full Council.
 This petition will be presented to Council on 29 March 2023.
-Click here for the Agenda for this meeting *
+Agenda for 29 March 2023

 A petition was received on 2 April 2024 relating to the proposals for Folkestone Bus station.
 Unfortunately, the petition did not meet the threshold of 250 signatures in order for it to be presented to a meeting of the Council.
 However, officers provided a full response which is set out below: